Lemons, Lavender, & Laundry

 Ummm… what can I say?
 The washer and dryer don’t match.
 If you want the story behind the mismatched pair, you can read about it here.

 While the dryer was still upstairs, I thoroughly cleaned it, both inside and out.
-We then got some help and moved it down to the garage.
+We then got some help moving it down to the garage.
 (Remember to put the appliance on tarps so you don’t paint your garage floor.)

 How to Paint Appliances

 Whether you decide to sand or not, thoroughly wipe down the appliance with soapy water to remove any dust and dirt.
-Allow to dry.
+Then allow it to dry.

 After painting the entire dryer, I let it dry for 24 hours.
 I noticed there were a couple spots that needed touching up, and I thought the whole thing could use one more coat, as there were areas that didn’t look quite as white.
 While applying the second coat, I noticed this happening in a couple spots ↓ ↓ ↓